johneverettkoo/stats-hw/csci-b555/homework/pp1/README.md

 * *k=10* is chosen in *k*-fold cross-validation for all experiments
 * If the log likelihoods are -inf for both classes, then the predicted class is chosen randomly based on the proportion of classes in the training set
+* The write-up is in `write-up.ipynb`.
+This was converted into a .pdf for submission.